oconnor663/bao/docs/spec.md

 This is similar to the difference between SHA-256 and SHA-512.
 With both BLAKE2 and SHA-2, many sources note that the 64-bit variants have better performance on 64-bit systems.
-This is true for hashing a single input, because 64-bit instructions handle twice as many input bits without being twice as slow.
+This is true for hashing a single input, because 64-bit instructions handle twice as much input without being twice as slow.
 On modern SIMD hardware, a single instance of BLAKE2b can also take advantage of 256-bit vector arithmetic, while BLAKE2s can only make use of 128-bit vectors.

 However, when the implementation is designed to hash multiple inputs in parallel, the effect of SIMD is different.
 In the parallel mode, both BLAKE2b